jacksonkasi1/gcp-cloud-function-hono-js/README.md

 ### Local Deployment

-Use the local deployment scripts for manual deployment:
+Use the deployment script for manual Cloud Run deployment:

 ```bash
 # Deploy to development environment